thivi/Kfone/README.md

-# Kfone Admin Application using .NET
+# Kfone Admin UWP Application using .NET

 Kfone, a telecommunication service that offers telecom and digital products to customers.
 The admin portal has been built for Kfone staff to add devices and services for sale and make seasonal updates to available items.